 Letting them indulge in some chocolate chips isn’t going to hurt, and having them enjoy those foods could translate into peace on the road.

-Tips for Traveling with Kids on Train
+Traveling with Kids on Train

 Traveling by train doesn’t have to be a pain, and one of the ways you can make it enjoyable is to let your child’s curiosity run.